-Whiskey lovers rejoice, Buffalo Trace Distillery's 2013 Antique Collection will be featured at the Brown Derby Rarest of the Rare Tasting at 417 Magazine Whiskey Fest.
-The highly anticipated collection will feature five limited-release whiskeys of various ages, recipes and proofs.
+Whiskey lovers rejoice, Buffalo Trace Distillery's 2013 Antique Collection along with Pernod Ricard's rare Midelton Barry Crockett and Glenlivet 25 year will be featured at the Brown Derby Rarest of the Rare Tasting at 417 Magazine Whiskey Fest.
+The highly anticipated collection will feature seven limited-release whiskeys of various ages, recipes and proofs.
 (Golden Ticket required, $149)

 - Eagle Rare 17 Year Old